Despicable: Daycare Worker Sarah Gable Allegedly Pushes 4-Year-Old Down Stairs

 According to NBC 10 – Philadelphia, Tarvares also states that the daycare worker attempted to lie as she walked down the steps with the child.

-“She picked up the shoe and tried to come to the end of the stairs like, ‘Oh, it was her shoe’,” says Tarvares.
+“She picked up the shoe and tried to come to the end of the stairs like, ‘Oh, it was her shoe,'” says Tarvares.
 “I’m like, ‘It’s not her shoe.
 I saw you.
-I just watched you on camera do it’.”
+I just watched you on camera do it.'”

 The child suffered a knee injury but was still able to return to the school the following class day.